 When the normalizer takes the result from the postprocessor, it primarily detects leading zeroes and shifts them as necessary so as to conform to the IEEE-754 FP format.
 If multiple FPUs are chained together and the value computed in the postprocessor is only an intermediate value, and not one committed to architectural state, the normalizing step may be removed and the next stage in the FPU chain can treat this result as a denormalized value.
-The normalizer consumes a significant amount of computation time - close to 30% - so its removal results in marked performance improvements.
-More details about the achievable improvements are presented in Section IV.
+The normalizer consumes a significant amount of computation time-close to 30 percent-so its removal results in marked performance improvements.
+More details about the achievable improvements are presented in Section 4.

 Extra logic that is necessary to make chaining work properly includes the shifter placed in the postprocessor to process varying result widths, resolving temporary overflows, and detecting the true location of leading ones so that they may be correctly appended for the next stage of the computation.
 Control logic is also added to shorten the length of the datapath if an instruction with fewer than the maximum allowed number of operations is being executed.
-The conceptual operation of the chained design is illustrated in Figure 5(b).
+The conceptual operation of the chained design is illustrated in Fig. 6b.

-Identifying FP chains: We use modifications made to the Trimaran [20] compiler to identify and select sequences of instructions for execution on the chained FPU.
+Identifying FP chains.
+We use modifications made to the Trimaran [22] compiler to identify and select sequences of instructions for execution on the chained FPU.
 First, an abstract representation of the possible sequences of execution is created in a data-flow graph (DFG) form.
-In the DFG, nodes are used to represent each input, output and individual FPUs in the chain.
+In the DFG, nodes are used to represent each input, output, and individual FPUs in the chain.
 Directed edges are used to represent all possible communication between these nodes.
-A greedy algorithm is then used to select the largest of these subgraphs that occur within the benchmark; e.g., a single, 4-long sequence of operations is preferred over two 2-long sequences.
+An abstract graph representation for the 4-Op chained FPU in Fig. 6b is shown in Fig. 7a.
+A greedy algorithm is then used to select the largest of these subgraphs that occur within the benchmark, e.g., a single, 4-long sequence of operations is preferred over two, 2-op sequences.

-The sub-graphs used in this work were sequences of dependent FP add, subtract, and multiply operations where intermediate values were not live-out of the DFG but were only consumed locally.
-The internal interconnection is illustrated in Figure 5(b).
+Fig. 7b shows a sample DFG of a benchmark's innermost loop.
+Two chained FPUs are identified here-one four FP operations in length and the other three FP operations in length.
+The subgraphs used in this work were sequences of dependent FP add, subtract, and multiply operations where intermediate values were not live out of the DFG but were only consumed locally.
+The internal interconnection is illustrated in Fig. 6b.

 Operating on floating-point values in this manner results in final answers that differ from those obtained by a fully IEEE 754-compliant FPU.
-Per our experiments, the results of the chained FPU datapath's execution differed from those of a strictly IEEE 754-compliant one by less than 0.5%.
+As per our experiments, the results of the chained FPU datapath's execution diferred from those of a strictly IEEE 754 compliant one by less than 0.05 percent.

-Chain coalescence: Using a 5-deep chained FP unit as suggested by Figure 4 will obviously result in under-utilization in some benchmarks.
-To combat this, a few hardware extensions to the chained FPU design allow for multiple independent 2- or 3-long FPU chains to execute in parallel on the FPU datapath.
-These extensions are indicated by dotted lines on Figure 5(b).
+Chain coalescence.
+Using a 5-deep chained FP unit as suggested by Fig. 5 will obviously result in underutilization in some benchmarks.
+To combat this, a few hardware extensions to the chained FPU design allow for multiple independent 2 or 3-long FPU chains to execute in parallel on the FPU datapath.
+These extensions are indicated by dotted lines on Fig. 6b.
 To allow for this, the RF has to have an additional read port and an additional write port.
 The FPU datapath will require an additional MUX to allow for one of the FPUs to select between receiving its inputs from either a previous FPU or from the RF.
-A second normalizer stage will also have to be added since there will now be two two possible exit points from the chained datapath.
+A second normalizer stage will also have to be added since there will now be two possible exit points from the chained datapath.